-Whenever there is a directed flow of particles in a medium, we speak of a flow field.
-Given that a temporally constant particle flow takes place, where the number of particles that enter the field is equal to the number of particles leaving it, then this is referred to as a stationary flow field.
+A flow field refers to the directed flow of particles in a medium.
+Under a constant particle flow, the number of particles that enter the flow field is equal to the number of particles leaving it and is referred to as a stationary flow field.
 Stationary electric field is characterized by particles carrying electric charges.
 Electric charge is generated when matter experiences force under an electromagnetic field.

-Such fields are formed, for example, in metals or aqueous solutions also found in the human body, which, after all, consists of around 60% water.
+Such fields are formed, for example, in metals or aqueous solutions found in the human body, which consists of approx. 60% water.
 The ions, which are electrically charged atoms or molecules, are responsible for the flow field.

-All electrical charges are a multiple of the elementary charge that is no longer divisible.
-Since antiquity, it is known that there are two different electric charges, which today are known as positive and negative.
-The electron carries a single negative elementary charge of:
+All electrical charges are multiples of elementary charge that is no longer divisible.
+Since antiquity, it has been known that two different electric charges exist: positive and negative.
+The electron carries a single negative elementary charge:

 QE = e = -1,602 × 10-19 C

-The characteristic of the electric charge is to be able to cause reactions of variable intensity, which is referred to as the physical quantity electric current.
+Electric charge induces reactions of variable intensity and is referred to as the physical quantity of electric current.
 The flow of electric charge is electric current.
 Ampere is the unit used to measure electric current using the instrument known as an ammeter.
 The ammeter is connected in series with the battery.
-One ampere is the constant current that will produce an attractive force equal to 0.2 N × 10-6 per meter of length between two straight, parallel conductors of infinite length and negligible circular cross sections placed one meter apart in a vacuum.
+One ampere is the constant current that produces an attractive force equal to 0.2 N × 10-6 per meter of length between two straight, parallel conductors of infinite length and negligible circular cross-sections placed one meter apart in a vacuum.

-The electric current is defined as the ratio between the quantity of electricity (charge) and the time period in which it flows:
+The electric current is defined as the ratio between the quantity of electricity (charge) and the duration of its flow:

 I = ΔQ / Δt

 Based on the above equation, the electric current is directly proportional to the amount of charge.
-Electric currents of about 10 mA can already have lethal consequences for humans.
+Electric currents of about 10 mA have lethal consequences for humans.

-Electrical potential is always measured between two points.
-In an electrical circuit, a current only flows when there is a voltage between its poles.
+The electrical potential is always measured between two points.
+In an electric circuit, the current only flows when there is a voltage between its poles.
 The electric potential is measured using a voltmeter.
 The voltmeter is connected in parallel with the component, whose potential is measured.

-The Voltage (V or U) between two points of a conductor is the ratio of the in the part of the conductor converted power to the part where current is flowing through the conductor.
-The result is the SI unit of the electric potential:
+The voltage (V or U) between the two points of a conductor is defined by the ratio of the power generated to the current flowing through the conductor.
+The electric potential is expressed in SI units:

 1 Volt = 1 Watt / 1 Ampere

-In 1827 the physicist Georg Simon Ohm investigated the dependence of the electric charge to the current in a conductor piece.
-He found that the electric current Voltage U passing through a conductor between 2 points is directly proportional to the potential difference across the 2 points.
-He described the Ohm’s Law as follows:
+In 1827, the physicist Georg Simon Ohm investigated the dependence of electric charge on the current in a conductor piece.
+He found that the electric current-voltage U passing through a conductor between any two points is directly proportional to the potential difference across the two points.
+He described Ohm’s Law as follows:

 U ∼ I R = U / I

-The quotient of voltage and current is called the electrical resistance.
+The quotient of voltage and current is called electrical resistance.
 It is specified by the unit Ohm [Ω].
-The electrical resistance of a metallic conductor is only constant at a steady temperature.
-When temperature changes, resistance changes as well.
+The electrical resistance of a metallic conductor is constant only at a steady temperature.
+When the temperature changes, resistance changes as well.
 With increasing temperature, the voltage and current also rise, and thus it is the resistance of the conductor under constant temperature and the electric potential between two points in the conductor.
 Thus a higher level of current flows through a battery with higher voltage, and vice versa.
 However, it varies, such that the resistance of solid conductors increases with increasing temperature.
 The resistance of liquid conductors decreases with increasing temperature.
 Ohm’s law cannot be applied for electricity in gases.

-The reciprocal of resistance is called electrical conductivity (conductance).
-It is specified with the unit Siemens.
+Electrical conductivity (conductance) is the reciprocal of resistance.
+It is specified by the unit Siemens.

-Example: The current in the body depends on the voltage between the contact points and the body resistance.
-The body resistance decreases with increasing voltage.
-The body resistance depends on the routes the current can flow.
-The skin resistance amounts to several thousand Ohm, but at high voltages, it may drop to zero.
-The current path between the left and right hand has a body resistance of approximately 650 Ohm.
+Example: The current in the body depends on the voltage between the contact points and the body’s resistance.
+The body’s resistance decreases with increasing voltage and depends on the routes of the current flow.
+The resistance of skin amounts to several thousand Ohms, but at high voltages, it may drop to zero.
+The current path between the left and right hands carries a resistance of approximately 650 Ohms.